cda-tum/mmft-modular-1D-simulator/README.md

 For more information about our work on Microfluidics, please visit https://www.cda.cit.tum.de/research/microfluidics/.
 More details about the implementation can be found in:

-[1] M. Emmerich, F. Costamoling, and R. Wille.
-Modular and Extendable 1D-Simulator for Microfluidic Devices. ("Under Review")
+M. Emmerich, F. Costamoling, and R. Wille.
+[Modular and extendable 1D-simulation for microfluidic devices](https://doi.org/10.1038/s41598-024-77741-8).
+Scientific Reports, 2024.

+G. Fink, F. Costamoling, and R. Wille.
+[MMFT Droplet Simulator: Efficient Simulation of Droplet-based Microfluidic Devices](https://doi.org/10.1016/j.simpa.2022.100440).
+Software Impacts, 2022.

 If you have any questions, feel free to contact us via microfluidics.cda@xcit.tum.de or by creating an issue on GitHub.